keerthitejakonuri/Implementation-of-Statistical-Relevance-Model--based-on-Vector-Relevance-Model/README.md

 # Implementation-of-Statistical-Relevance-Model--based-on-Vector-Relevance-Model
-Ranked Retrieval
-Statistical Relevance Model based on Vector Relevance Model
+Ranked Retrieval using Statistical Relevance Model based on Vector Relevance Model

 This is a programming assignment and this is the question for it